Blood of the Innocent (film)

-Blood of the Innocent (also known as Beyond Forgiveness) is a 1994 American-Polish direct-to-video film directed by Bob Misiorowski and starring Thomas Ian Griffith, John Rhys-Davies, Rutger Hauer, Artur Zmijewski and Bozena Szymanska.
+Blood of the Innocent (also released on VHS as Beyond Forgiveness or in Poland as Anioł śmierci (The Angel of Death)) is a 1994 American-Polish direct-to-video film directed by Bob Misiorowski and starring Thomas Ian Griffith, John Rhys-Davies, Rutger Hauer, Artur Żmijewski and Bożena Szymańska.
+The film premiere on Showtime on December 10, 1994.

 Premise

 A Chicago cop goes to Poland to get the hoods who killed his brother.
-He soon discovers that his brother was killed by the Russian Mafia.
-Who are killing local peasants and selling their organs on the black market.
+He soon discovers that his brother was killed by the Russian mafia, who are killing local peasants and selling their organs on the black market.